 I have read articles about willpower that describe it as a sort of temporary burst or spurt of desire or motivation.
-I have also found articles that discredit and reject it as a myth or nonsense.
-I disagree with these description and definitions, because willpower as I know it, is something completely different.
+I have also found articles that discredit and reject willpower as a myth or nonsense.
+I disagree with these descriptions and definitions, because willpower as I know it, is something completely different.

-This power has nothing to do with clenching your fists, holding your breath and straining your body.
+We need to clear the myths about willpower and the wrong concepts about it.
+Willpower has nothing to do with clenching your fists and jaws, holding your breath, or straining your body.
 It is not a physical power, but an inner power.
-When well developed, it can turn into a habit, and be manifested whenever required for any length of time.
+When well developed, it can turn into a habit, and you can manifest it whenever you need it.

 Willpower can be developed through simple, special exercises, and when well developed, it manifests naturally, almost effortlessly whenever it is required.

 Forget about your concepts and beliefs about willpower.
 It is often misunderstood and thought to be a myth or something unattainable.
 This is due lack of understanding of what it is, and because of the inability or failure to use it.

 In order to use willpower effectively in times of need, you need to strengthen it, in the same way that you strengthen the muscles of your body.

 Often, when you have to do something that requires willpower, it will not be so easy to manifest it, especially if you are lazy or there are obstacles on your path.
 On the other hand, if you train and exercise it often, in small, not so difficult matters, you will have it available and ready to use when you need.